 Row 13 – Chain one, in next chain space, one SC, two HDC, two DC, two HDC, one SC – repeat around.
 (12 Petals) Join to first SC with slip stitch to close round.

 Row 14 — Flip work, you are working on wrong side.
-SC around and SC from previous round.
+SC around each SC from previous round.
 Chain 5, continue around anchoring stitches with an SC, and chain 5 all around.

 Next rows will begin to build the square, behind the circle, and create our corners.